 A Betta fish’s body will reach its full size at around 6-7 months old, although its fins will continue to grow for several months beyond this time.
 Male betta fish have longer fins than females, so they will take longer to develop.

-Young bettas should also display adult coloration from this point on if they have been fed correctly and kept in well-oxygenated, good quality water.
+Young bettas should also display adult coloration from this point on if they have been fed correctly and kept in well-oxygenated, good-quality water.

 Suppose the environment they are kept in has low oxygen levels, poor water conditions, or the betta are not receiving a varied diet of quality betta fish food.
 In that case, growth rates will slow, and the coloration may also be pale and washed out.
 Betta water should be tested regularly and kept clean at all times.

 Betta Fish Growth Chart